twilliamsorel/trevors-tales/src/_stories/starship-redemption-3.md

 “Speak for yourself.
 I'm sweaty, and that dirt you're sprinkling reeks."

-"It's lizard dung.
-Of course it stinks."
+"It's lizard dung."
+She grew a fistful of the guano on the ground behind her.
+"Of course it stinks."

-"Osiris Six has lizards?
+"Lizards here?
 Seems unlikely."

 Fourteen nodded.
-"They look like lizards, anyway. so that's what we call them."
+"They look like lizards, anyway.
+So that's what we call them."

-"Are they dangerous?" said Twenty Nine, watching the ground by his feat.
+Twenty Nine watched the ground by his feat.
+"Are they dangerous?"

-"Only if you let one bite you," said Fourteen.
+"Only if you let one bite you."

 "Great.
 Poisonous alien lizards, back-breaking labor; what else have you got in store?”